chrisweb/web-audio-api-player/README.md

 `npm login`

-before hitting running the command ensure the version of your package in the package.json has been updated
+!!! before using the next the command ensure the version of your package in the package.json has been updated

 publish a new version on npmjs